-Most of kp's greenhouse gas (GHG) emissions come from upstream suppliers' resource extraction and manufacturing operations, the transportation and processing of our products once they leave our sites, and business travel these are our 'Scope 3' emissions.
+Most of kp's greenhouse gas (GHG) emissions come from upstream suppliers' resource extraction and manufacturing operations, the transportation and processing of our products once they leave our sites, and business travel - these are our 'Scope 3' emissions.
 GHG emissions also arise indirectly from energy we purchase (Scope 2), as well as from direct energy we use (Scope 1).

-Our GHG emissions targets, set in 2020, align with the goal of limiting global warming to 1.5°C. Our targets cover all three GHG emission scopes and were formally approved by the Science Based Targets initiative (SBTi7) in September 2021.
+24% reduction on Scope 1 and 2 emissions vs 2019 Our GHG emissions targets, set in 2020, align with the goal of limiting global warming to 1.5°C. Our targets cover all three GHG emission scopes and were formally approved by the Science Based Targets initiative (SBTi7) in September 2021.